rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 ## Pass the modal property from the PopupMessageEvent
 <!-- 2024-01-08 (for v2.45.10 released on 2024-01-10), https://github.com/RokuCommunity/vscode-brightscript-language/pull/537 -->

-This change utilizes the modal property that was added to the `PopupMessageEvent`.
-The modal property is being added to make any errors more visible when VSCode fails to launch a channel.
-The most common example of this is a bad password.
+We've improved the way certain errors are presented in vscode by showing them in a modal dialog box.
+Previously many of these errors were shown in a little toast popup at the bottom right of vscode which can easily be missed.
+Users were regularly frustrated when vscode would fail to launch a debug session, so hopefully this will help draw more visibility to certain types of errors.
+The most common error is a bad password.

-Here's a screen shot of the modal.
+Here's a screenshot of the new popup:
 <img width="1100" alt="Screenshot 2024-01-08 091210" src="https://github.com/rokucommunity/vscode-brightscript-language/assets/118202694/c6d95683-7c9d-4fff-afa8-c89b93bf09f8">